Fernandes-Silva-Courses/Challenge-First-Copilot-Microsoft-Copilot-Studio/README.md

        4.4.4 Instructions field: Define instructions to ensure the agent focuses solely on the travel theme.
        4.4.5 Knowledge field: By default, the travel-related US website is set as the knowledge base.
    ## 4.5 The platform provides sections for: Overview, Knowledge, Topics, Actions, Triggers, Activity, Analytics (Reports), and Channels (where you can publish the agent).
-   ## 4.6 You have an area to test the agent’s dialogue.
+   ## 4.6 The platform provides an area to test the agent’s dialogue.
-   ## 4.7 Language: You can set the primary language for the agent, and later add more languages if needed.
+   ## 4.7 Language: can set the primary language for the agent, and later add more languages if needed.
    ## 4.8 - In advanced edits, it is possible to select the respective solution, and everything is saved in the corresponding schema.

 # Conclusion